container-job-runner/cjr/README.md

 - **image-tag**: *string* tag that cli uses when building all its images.
 - **interactive**: *boolean* - if true then certain cli commands will prompt the user with interactive menus.
 - **job-default-run-mode**: *"async"|"sync"*  determines if new jobs run sync or async by default.
 - **job-ls-fields**: *string* specifies which fields appear when running job:list.
-The string must be a comma separated list that contains any subset of the fields "id", "stack", "stackName", "statusString", "command", "message".
+The string must be a comma separated list that contains any subset of the fields "id", "stack", "stackName", "status", "command", "message".
 For example:
-`cjr config:set --job-ls-fields='id, stackName, command, statusString'`
+`cjr config:set --job-ls-fields='id, stackName, command, status'`
 - **jupyter-command**: *string* - command that should be run to start Jupyter.
 This allows you to choose between Jupyter lab or Jupyter notebook.
 - **run-cmd**: *"podman"|"docker"* - container environment used to run images.
 - **run-shortcuts-file**: *string* - location of a yml file that can be used to specify run shortcuts for `cjr $` command.
 See file format description below.